paholg/dimensioned-examples/README.md

 ```

 where `N` is the number of spheres, `len` is the cell dimension, and `iter` is the number of
-iterations to run for.
-Note that this requires at least Rust version 1.13.0 (the current beta) to
-be your default toolchain.
+iterations for which to run.

 Running with